From the President to his Family: The Drainage Ditch

 In today’s world, it is almost impossible to identify any other country whose president requested and was granted licence to plunder state coffers in broad daylight and in full view.
 The bill, as it is, amounts to plunder.

 To meet the financial demands of any of his children or close relatives, JES does not need to tax his brains.
-He merely needs to invoke national or external security needs or threats.
+He merely needs only to invoke national or external security needs or threats.
 Under this vast umbrella, the President of the Republic has the authority to create as many funds and companies as he likes, to accommodate members of his family, cronies and an ever growing list of lackeys.
 He can create funds containing more money than the actual budget itself.
 The article imposes absolutely no restrictions or limits to José Eduardo dos Santos.

 The President of the Republic has converted the budget into his principal, but by no means single, source of illicit enrichment.